MileHacker Logo

 Cultural Context

 Bocas del Toro’s cuisine draws heavily from its Afro-Caribbean heritage.
 This influence stems from the late 19th and early 20th centuries when the United Fruit Company brought workers from the West Indies.
 Their culinary traditions combined with Panamanian staples plus fresh fish.
-Coconut milk is a signature element, giving many dishes a rich, creamy base.
+Coconut milk is a defining element, giving many dishes a rich, creamy base.

 The local dishes here is distinct from the main landmass Panamanian cooking due to its strong Caribbean influence.
 Seafood has a greater prominence, and coconut milk is a central, almost universally used, ingredient in many authentic recipes.